 Create Your Own Images

 Instead of using third-party content, another way of legally using images in presentation slides is to use a chart or photograph that you or a fellow employee created.
 An employer generally owns the copyright in any works its employees create during the course of their job duties.
 So, keep in mind that if you take a photo as part of your employment duties, your company likely owns the copyright in it.

-Employers, however, be aware that you don't own copyright in everything created by your employees.
+Employers, however, should be aware that you don't own copyright in everything created by your employees.
 You only own copyright in those works created as part of an employee's duties.
-So even if an employee posts a vacation photo on your organization's website, you likely don't own the photo if it wasn't created as part of the employee's required duties.
+So even if an employee posts a vacation photo on your organization's website, you likely don't own the photo if it wasn't created as part of their required duties.

 Use a Stock Photo Agency